atomwalk12/calibre-librarian/README.md

  - **Remote and Local LLMs.** The agent works both with local and cloud LLMs.
    - **HuggingFace API.** The cloud models leverage the HuggingFace free web API to answer queries, which means that the library is also usable without local hosting.
 The library uses by default the Llama 3 8b instruct model.
    - **Ollama.** The local models are hosted via the Ollama backend.
-The local models can be more powerful which means that the quality of the results tends to be better.
+The local models can be more powerful which means that the quality of the results tend to be better.
 Possible Ollama models are [listed here](https://ollama.com/library).
  - **Prompts leveraging book context.** The agent answers a series of questions by retrieving information repeatedly from the corresponding book.
 The information is used to improve the quality of the answer.
    - **Citations.** They are displayed along the answer, together with partial answers, which are used to provide a more thorough and informed response.
  - **Available books.** It is possible to query the agent for the available books but new ones can be added - this requires to rebuild the index.
 Currently, the project provides indices for three books: